Learning the dynamics of a one-dimensional plasma model with graph neural networks: Introduction

-From the broad set of available surrogate models, one class of algorithms that can be of particular interest for kinetic plasma simulations are graph neural network-based approaches~\cite{battaglia2018relational, bronstein2021geometric}, because of their capability to model both particle-particle~\cite{sanchez2020learning} and particle-mesh interactions~\cite{pfaff2020learning}, as well as the possibility of enforcing known invariances or symmetries into the network architecture~\cite{bronstein2021geometric, satorras2021n, brandstetter2022geometric}.
-These approaches have been successfully applied to fluid~\cite{sanchez2020learning, pfaff2020learning}, rigid body~\cite{pfaff2020learning, allen2023learning}, and charged particle dynamics~\cite{cranmer2020discovering, satorras2021n, brandstetter2022geometric}.
+From the broad set of available surrogate models, one class of algorithms that can be of particular interest for kinetic plasma simulations are graph neural network-based approaches~\cite{scarselli2008graph, battaglia2018relational, bronstein2021geometric}, because of their capability to model both particle-particle~\cite{sanchez2020learning} and particle-mesh interactions~\cite{pfaff2020learning}, as well as the possibility of enforcing known invariances or symmetries into the network architecture~\cite{bronstein2021geometric, satorras2021n, brandstetter2022geometric}.
+These approaches have been successfully applied to fluid~\cite{sanchez2020learning, pfaff2020learning, lam2022graphcast}, rigid body~\cite{pfaff2020learning, allen2023learning}, and charged particle dynamics~\cite{cranmer2020discovering, satorras2021n, brandstetter2022geometric}.
 However, to the best of our knowledge, their applicability to model kinetic plasma simulations is still to be demonstrated.
+Graph-based representations and graph theory techniques have been explored in other branches of plasma physics, including low-temperature plasmas and plasma chemistry, but mostly for visualizing and reducing chemical reaction mechanisms\mbox{~\cite{holmes2021graph,sakai2022complexity,venturi2023uncertainty}}.